louddog/postyper/readme.txt

 = Custom Post Types =

 WordPress can be more than just a blog.
 By default, WordPress allows you to create blog posts and pages (and links, and comments,...).
 But it can do more than that.
-With a little elbow grease, you can put all kinds of different information.  *Blog post* and *page* are two different types of *posts*.
+With a little elbow grease, you can put in all kinds of different information.  *Blog post* and *page* are two different types of *posts*.
 WordPress also allows you to create *custom post types*.
-Your site could have the post type *employee*, or *product*, or *movie*, or *super her*.
+Your site could have the post type *employee*, or *product*, or *movie*, or *super hero*.

 Normally, you need to be a code monkey to pull this off.
 If requires quite a bit of programming.  **Postyper** aims to remedy that.
 It provides you with an interface to define your own custom post types, without the computer science degree.